Woodhaven Boulevard station (BMT Jamaica Line): History

-In February 2023, the Metropolitan Transportation Authority announced that this station would temporarily close for renovations as part of a station renewal contract at four stations on the Jamaica Line.
-Starting February 27, the Queens-bound platforms at this station and 75th Street-Elderts Lane will close.
-The closure will shift to the Manhattan-bound platforms in late summer.
-Work includes platform renewals, replacement of stairs, canopies, and windscreens, installation of artwork, and minimizing the gaps between the train and the platform edge.
-The work will be performed by Gramercy PJS Joint-Venture.
+Additionally, as part of a separate project, the Metropolitan Transportation Authority announced in February 2023 that this station would be renovated as part of a station renewal contract at four stations on the Jamaica Line.
+Starting February 27 of that year, the eastbound platforms at this station and 75th Street-Elderts Lane were closed.
+The closure shifted to the Manhattan-bound platform at this station in December 2023, and work was completed on August 12, 2024.
+The work, performed by Gramercy PJS Joint-Venture, included platform renewals, replacement of stairs, canopies, and windscreens, installation of artwork, and minimizing the gaps between the train and the platform edge.

+As of July 2022, the project to install two street-to-platform elevators at this station was scheduled to be completed in May 2024, but the elevators did not open until late January 2025.
+This project cost $140 million.

 Station layout

 This elevated station has two tracks and two side platforms with space for a center track.
 Both platforms have beige windscreens and brown canopies with green roofs along the entire length except for a section at the west (railroad south) end.
 Here, there are only waist-high black steel fences.

 This station has provisions built in its structure to convert it into an express station, if the center third track was to be installed.
 The other station on the line that had such provisions was the now demolished Sutphin Boulevard station.

 The 1990 artwork here is called Five Points of Observation by Kathleen McCarthy.
-It affords a view of the street from the platforms and resembles a face when seen from the street.
-This artwork is also located on four other BMT Jamaica Line stations.
+It is a face-shaped wire mesh sculpture that affords a view of the street from the platforms.
+This artwork was also originally located on four other BMT Jamaica Line stations (Cypress Hills, 75th Street, 104th Street, 111th Street).
+McCarthy added onto the artwork in 2024 with laminated glassed windows.
+Additionally, two face sculptures (previously at Cypress Hills and 75th Street) have been relocated here.